 - The technical provisions assume future bonuses are in line with RPI inflation and return-seeking assets deliver 3.5% pa in excess of gilt returns.
 Given the discretionary nature of the PB Classic pension increases, this assumption is higher than the prudent return assumption used for the DBS.
 If lower returns are achieved, lower bonuses will be granted, and vice versa.
 This is known as the "ongoing valuation". - We also value the benefits on a "security" basis, making no allowance for future discretionary bonuses and assuming all the assets are switched into gilts.
 The security valuation is used as a key measure when deciding whether to grant future discretionary bonuses.

-The surplus at the previous valuation on an ongoing basis was £0.5m.
+The deficit at the previous valuation on an ongoing basis was £14.2m and the main reasons for the decrease in deficit are shown in Chart 5.